VA-run23/OrganDonation-DatabaseProject/README.md

 - **Bootstrap**: Enhances responsive design and usability.

 ## Project Status

 This project is currently under development(99.22% complete), following agile principles.
 It will be continuously refined and enhanced in future commits to improve functionality and user experience.

-## Future Improvements will be done soon
+## Future Improvements
-*.
-Adding all states and districts
+- *Expanded Geographical Data*: Incorporate all states and districts to provide comprehensive coverage.
-*.
-Hospital Integration
+- *Hospital Integration*: Enable direct integration with hospitals for real-time updates and streamlined coordination.
-*.
-Hospital Distance from current location
+- *Location-Based Services*: Implement functionalities to calculate hospital distances from the donor’s current location for improved logistical planning.

 ## Installation
 1. Clone the repository: